prof-rossetti/internet-technologies/exercises/server-side-javascript/exercise.md

 #### Running via NPM

-We can alternatively register a short-cut or alias for this command in the `scripts` section of the project's "package.json" file.
+We can alternatively register a short-cut or alias for this command in the "scripts" section of the project's "package.json" file.
 For example, see the "go-go-go" alias below:

 ```` js
 {